aldrin-labs/ramm-sui/README.md

   `sui::transfer::share_object`
 * which it *must* be, to be readable and writable by all

+#### Regarding `Aggregator`s' pricing data staleness

+Every trading/liquidity provision function in the public interface requires an `Aggregator` to be passed as an argument, so that the RAMM can fetch each assets' most recent pricing data with which to run protocol operations.

+It is possible that an issue with Switchboard (or further upstream) causes an asset's pricing data to not be updated, leading its `Aggregator`, in turn, to return stale prices for that asset.

+In order to prevent these stale prices from being used by the RAMM, the public interface must be supplied with the address of the Sui network's global clock, with type `sui::clock::Clock`.

+As said in the [official documentation](https://docs.sui.io/guides/developer/sui-101/access-time):

+> An instance of Clock is provided at address `0x6`, no new instances can be created.

 ### Using the MSL to verify portions of the RAMM code.

 Sui Move (as well as other variants of Move) supports the usage of the [Move Prover](https://github.com/move-language/move/blob/main/language/move-prover/doc/user/prover-guide.md) to formally